Lufthansa cabin crew threaten further strikes

-FRANKFURT, Sept 3 (Reuters) - Cabin crew representatives warned Lufthansa passengers they face fresh disruption on Tuesday and Wednesday unless the carrier makes concessions in a row over pay and conditions.
+FRANKFURT (Reuters) - Cabin crew representatives warned Lufthansa (LHAG.DE) passengers they face fresh disruption on Tuesday and Wednesday unless the carrier makes concessions in a row over pay and conditions.

-Lufthansa cancelled almost 200 flights last Friday in an initial strike by flight attendants which stranded 26,000 passengers and cost Germany’s biggest airline millions of euros.
+Lufthansa canceled almost 200 flights last Friday in an initial strike by flight attendants which stranded 26,000 passengers and cost Germany’s biggest airline millions of euros.

 The airport, Germany’s busiest, was also closed to inbound flights from Europe for several hours due to congestion.